 The Acadia S.M.I.L.E.
 (Sensory Motor Instructional Leadership Experience) Program is an innovative, academic-based, yet volunteer-driven program that provides persons with varying disabilities a unique physical activity experience in order to improve their total development as individuals.
 To achieve this goal, an individual education plan is developed for each of our participants that includes: water orientation; physical fitness activities to improve strength, endurance and flexibility; and perceptual motor programs to enhance development of body awareness, spatial awareness, temporal awareness and sport skills.
 All of this is done within a safe environment of play and fun in which Acadia University student-volunteers provide one-on-one instruction to our participants, and in the process, develop their own leadership skills.

 S.M.I.L.E. runs Tuesday and Thursday mornings, Friday evenings and Saturday mornings throughout the academic year at Acadia University in Wolfville, Nova Scotia.
 During the 2016/17 academic year, S.M.I.L.E. have over 250 participants and 450 student-volunteers involved in the program.

-With the continued support of Acadia University, our generous partners, and the community, the program will continue to grow and put smiles on the faces of many!
+With the continued support of Acadia University, our generous donors, and the community, the program will continue to grow and put smiles on the faces of many!